bschulzebaek/npm-typescript-template/README.md

 The directory `.github/workflows/` contains two GitHub actions for validating the build and running Jest tests.

 The third action file `publish.yml` can be used to automate the publishing process to [npm](https://www.npmjs.com/).
 Simply add a secret named `NPM_TOKEN` to your GitHub repository.
 The required secret can be create in your npm profile.
-Don't forget to remove the option `dry-run` to
+Don't forget to remove the option `dry-run` to allow the workflow to upload the package to your npm account.

 ## Local Development